WORK

 MARKETING

-We all have humble beginnings, including the below poster.
-Crafting a story is all well and good, but what use is it if no one knows what is going on?
+We all have humble beginnings (including the below marketing poster).
+Crafting a story is all well and good, but what use is it if no one knows what’s going on?
 A background in marketing has taught me how to tell a story in many different ways.
-Whether it be through gameplay, theming, branding, websites, ARGs, card games, social media, or a mixture of the above, taking a story and providing multiple touchpoints for users to feel immersed in (and drawn to) a story and its characters is crucial, As a Narrative Designer, my job is done when the story is penned, and the characters are designed, it’s working those experiences through everything that really makes a story come to life.
+Whether it be through gameplay, theming, branding, websites, ARGs, card games, social media, or a mixture of the above, taking a story and providing multiple touchpoints for users to feel immersed in (and drawn to) a story and its characters is crucial.
+As a Narrative Designer, my job is done when the story is penned, and the characters are designed, it’s working those experiences through everything that really makes a story come to life.
 I’ve led projects on their release strategies from a brand and storytelling perspective, designed launch websites, and wrote the scripts for cinematic trailers and release overviews.

 TERMINOLOGY